mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

 🔒 Service hostname.

 #### `zeropsSubdomain`
-🔒 Unique subdomain of zerops.dev, ie `my-app-30001.app.zerops.dev`, this variables is always available, but subdomain access has to actually be enabled inside service routing settings
+🔒 Unique subdomain of zerops.dev, ie `my-app-30001.app.zerops.dev`, this variable is always available, but subdomain access has to actually be enabled inside service routing settings.

 #### `documentRoot`
 Folder from which php scripts should be executed.
 Deployed files are unpacked at `/var/www`.